vtudorache/utf8/README.md

 Writes at the address given by `buffer` (when not `NULL`) up to `count` wide characters converted from the valid UTF-8 characters of the zero-terminated string `s`.
-Partial sequences are not converted.
+Partial sequences are not converted and stop the conversion.
-Returns the number of non-zero wide characters converted (even if `buffer` is `NULL`).
+Returns the number of non-zero wide characters written (even if `buffer` is `NULL`).
 Returns `0` if the string `s` is empty (`"\0"`).
 Returns `0` and sets the global variable `errno` to `EINVAL` if `s` is `NULL`.